 I’m the John Fleck who went to Upland High School in the 1970s, Whitman College thereafter.
 For 25 years, I was the John Fleck who wrote about science for the Albuquerque Journal.
 I wrote The Tree Rings’ Tale, a book for middle-school aged kids about the climate of the West.
 I’m an adjunct faculty member and Writer in Residence in the Water Resources Program at the University of New Mexico.
-I’m currently at work on an optimistic book book about the future of the Colorado River, which is somewhat unusual.
+I’ve currently written an optimistic book book about the future of the Colorado River, which is somewhat unusual.
 Most such books are pessimistic.
 The joke was that I’d call it Volvo Desert.
-The real working title is Beyond the Water Wars, to be published by Island Press.
+The real working title is Water is for Fighting Over: and other Myths About Water in the West, to be published Sept.
+1, 2016, by Island Press.

 I’m not the other John Fleck, though I once got his mail.